bdrupieski/AnagramFinder/README.md

 This project finds anagrams on Twitter.
-It consists of two Java applications.

-**TweetStream** connects to the Twitter firehose and publishes tweets on a local TCP socket using ZeroMQ.

-**AnagramListener** listens to the tweets published by TweetStream and saves them to a PostgreSQL database.
-For each new incoming tweet AnagramListener searches the database for other tweets that would form an anagram with the incoming tweet.
-If it finds an match, it scores the match and saves it if it meets a score threshold.
+It uses Twitter4J to stream tweets from Twitter.
+If tweets meet some basic filters they're saved to a Postgres database and checked to see if they form an anagram with any previously encountered tweets.

 If you're interested in learning more about how this is done or the scoring methodology used to rank anagrams I wrote